Pante/pante/README.md

 ### Just your friendly neighbourhood software engineer :eyes:

-I'm one of the co-founders of [Forus Labs](https://github.com/forus-labs), having previously worked on [TimeBloc](https://timebloc.app/) until the acquisition of TimeBloc.
-Currently, I'm working on [Essential](https://essential.app/).
+I'm one of the co-founders of [Forus Labs](https://github.com/forus-labs), having previously worked on [TimeBloc](https://timebloc.app/) until its acquisition.
+I'm working currently on [Essential](https://essential.app/).

 I'm the author and maintainer of:
 * [Chimera](https://github.com/Pante/Chimera), a static code generation tool for generating commands in Spigot plugins.